 The server checks for an email domain uniqueness, only allowing a domain to be registered at one organization group in one environment.
 Because of this server check, register your domain at your highest-level "customer" type organization group.

 Autodiscovery is configured automatically for new Software as a Service (SaaS) customers.

 Autodiscovery Enrollment simplifies the enrollment process enrolling devices to "customer" type organization groups (OG) using end-user email addresses.
 Configure an autodiscovery enrollment from a "customer" type OG by taking the following steps.

 What to do next: Instruct end users who enroll themselves to select the email address option for authentication, instead of entering an environment URL and Group ID.
 When users enroll devices with an email address, they enroll into the same group listed in the Enrollment Organization Group of the associated user account.

-In some unique cases, the enrollment process into Workspace ONE UEM must be adjusted for specific organizations and deployments.
+In some unique cases, you can adjust the enrollment process into Workspace ONE UEM for specific organizations and deployments.
 For each of the additional enrollment options, end users need the credentials detailed in the Required Information section of this guide.